GauthierD-/another-rest-api/README.md

 ```

 ### /!\ Warning /!\
-Something mongodb service is not up when our application try to connect on DB.
+Sometimes mongodb service is not up when our application try to connect on DB.
 You have to generate a 'save' event inside src folder to reload another-rest-api.